ServiceStack/servicestack.net/MyApp/_posts/2023-09-12_building-typechat-coffeeshop-modelling.md

 ## Part 2

-Check back-in at the end of this week for Part 2 which will cover the different options and challenges for using this schema to create a functional Voice Command Activated Order System for our CoffeeShop comparing the results of using different Transcribing and LLM Providers.
+Check out [Part 2](/posts/building-typechat-coffeeshop-gpt) which covers the different options and challenges for using this schema to create a functional Voice Activated CoffeeShop in .NET that utilizes different Speech-to-Text and GPT Providers.